 For 2009, individual objectives represented 40% of the total potential achievement toward the incentive bonuses of the Chief Executive Officer and the Executive Vice President, and were based on the assessment by the independent directors of achievement by those executives in four areas.
 For both executives, areas of focus were planning and development of new growth opportunities (20% of the total target), maximizing value upon the exit of the Company's Converged Services business segment (10% of the total target), and successfully integrating and developing the Company's Shentel Cable business (5% of the total target).
-An additional area of assessment for the Chief Executive Officer was development of a succession plan for senior management (5% of the total target).
 An additional area of assessment for the Executive Vice President was management of the budgeted wireless capital construction program (5% of the total target).

 For each of the Chief Financial Officer, the Vice President-Sales and the Vice President-Customer Services, 30% of the total potential achievement toward his or her incentive bonus was based on two areas of focus.
 For the Chief Financial Officer, improvements to the Company's investor relations function represented 20% of the total target, and improvements in the Company's internal budgeting, planning and financial analysis represented 10% of the total target.
 For the Vice President-Sales, results relative to our sales budget for PCS gross additions and incremental revenue from new facility sales each represented 15% of the total target.
-For the Vice President-Customer Services, 20% of the total target was dependent upon successful establishment of a new customer call center and 10% was dependent upon implementation of a local rate adjustment with minimal adverse customer reaction.
+For the Vice President-Customer Services, 20% of the total target was dependent upon successful establishment of a new customer reaction.